Public housing in the United Kingdom: System build estates

 It was not until the 1950s that mixed estates of multi-storey flats and houses became a common sight.
 Until then it was rare to see blocks of flats that were more than three or four storeys high.
 An early and famous development of council flats was at Quarry Hill in Leeds.
 Modelled on Karl-Marx-Hof flats in Vienna, the complex was built by Leeds City Council.
-At the time they were considered revolutionary: each flat had a motorized rubbish chute leading to a central incinerator.
+At the time they were considered revolutionary: each flat had a motorised rubbish chute leading to a central incinerator.
 The complex had its own offices, shops and gasworks.
 The 1970s sitcom Queenie's Castle was filmed there.
 Long-term problems with the steel-frame structure led to demolition, beginning in 1978 and there is now no evidence of their existence.
 Though not in UK, the Oliver Bond flats in Dublin, Ireland were built in 1936 and have a similar design to many of the council estates in the UK today.
-The Red Road flats in Glasgow were once the tallest residential buildings in Europe; but all eight towers were demolished in the 2010s.
+The Red Road flats in Glasgow were once the tallest residential buildings in Europe.

 By the 1990s, many multi-storey flats and low-rise flats and maisonettes (mostly built in the 1950s and 1960s) were being demolished, due to their deteriorating condition, structural problems and a difficulty in finding new tenants when these properties became empty.

 One notable regeneration programme featuring tower blocks was that of the Castle Vale estate in Birmingham, built between 1964 and 1969 to rehouse families from inner city 'slums' in areas including Aston and Nechells.
 32 of the estate's 34 tower blocks were cleared between 1995 and 2004, with the remaining two being refurbished and re-opened as "vertical warden-controlled schemes".
 All of the estate's 27 maisonette blocks were also cleared, as were more than 100 bungalows.
 The remaining low-rise stock, however, was retained.
 The two remaining tower blocks were comprehensively refurbished.
 The sites of the demolished flats have been replaced by both private and social housing in low-rise redevelopments.

 The mood had changed and new council garden estates were built.
 These consist of low rise dwellings, mainly houses with gardens.
 The high residential density, equivalent to a tower block, is achieved by pedestrianisation of the estate, which allowed the dwellings to be very close together, separated by pathways not 11 m -wide roads.
 The resident's car park is next to the service road.
 Front doors open onto pedestrian areas, which thus provide safe play areas for children.
 An early late 1960s example of this design is Cressingham Gardens.
-This estate popular with its residents, and they have resisted all attempts to be resettled.
+This estate has been popular with its residents, and they have resisted all attempts to be resettled.